CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 LANGUAGE language_name;
 ```

-The constants can't be changed through the function.
+Constants can't be changed through the function.
 It is declared in a very similar way than variables.

 ```sql
 CREATE FUNCTION function_name(argument1 type,argument2 type)